 248 Erie Street (14th St)

 Hours: 7:30 am – 6:00 pm, Monday through Saturday, Sunday 1:00-6:00

 Benefits the volunteer efforts of the Salvation Army.

 Needs/Accepts: Men’s, women’s and children’s clothing, shoes and accessories, books and toys, household items, furniture.
-How to donate: Clothing can be dropped off any day 7:30 am – 9:30 pm (7 days a week), other items can be dropped off during business hours.
+How to donate: Items can be dropped off during business hours.
 Call during business hours to arrange for furniture donation pick-up.

 270 Fairmont Avenue

 Jersey City, NJ 07306

 Ph: 201 333 5700

 Hours: 9 am - 6 pm, Monday through Friday